Huinno-ParkJinHyun/wakatime-jira-integration/README.md

 1. The battery must have sufficient charge at 23:50 (not in power-saving mode).
 2. The Mac should not be completely turned off at 23:50.
+3. The Local server must always be turned on.

 ## API Tokens